Looking for Hispanic Heritage Month ideas to celebrate the occasion? Read on!

 10. Start learning Spanish or deepen your skills: There are so many great language learning apps like Duolingo, Babbel, Memrise etc to help language enthusiasts these days.
 Give yourself the 30 days of Hispanic Heritage Month to learn some new expressions and grammar.
 Search online for a 30 day language challenge to get some fun and useful prompts.

 Ten is a lovely, rounded number but I wanted to give you even more!
 So I scoured the web to find additional ideas, resources and activities to celebrate Hispanic Heritage Month.
+These activities celebrate the wonderfully mixed and diverse culture present in several Spanish speaking countries.
 I’ve provided links to original posters in each instance.

 - Zapotec Rug Paintings: No time to weave so recreate these beautiful geometric rugs from Mexico using paint.
 Begin with a sheet of poster board for each student.
 Using rulers and pencils, draw zigzag, stair-step, and straight lines across the poster board.
 Incorporate angular shapes such as diamonds and triangles.
 Once the pencil layout is complete, use poster paints or markers to fill in the design.